lsdopen/charts/charts/lsdobserve/README.md

 ## Adding New Dashboards to Grafana

 1. Place new dashboards in ./dashboards folder
-2. Modify templates/dashboards.configmap.yaml with your new dashboard details
+2. Modify templates/grafana.dashbaords.yaml with your new dashboard details
+3. Add dashboard to templates/grafana.configmap.yaml
+4. Add the dashboard to the values.yaml file

 ## Todo